On well-posedness of forward-backward SDEs-A unified approach: Introduction

 \section{Introduction}

-The theory of Backward Stochastic Differential Equations (BSDEs) and Forward-Backward Stochastic Differential Equations (FBSDEs) have been studied extensively for the past two decades, and its applications have been found in many branches of applied mathematics, especially the stochastic control theory and mathematical finance.
+The theory of Backward Stochastic Differential Equations (BSDEs) and Forward--Backward Stochastic Differential Equations (FBSDEs) have been studied extensively for the past two decades, and its applications have been found in many branches of applied mathematics, especially the stochastic control theory and mathematical finance.
 It has been noted, however, that while in many situations the solvability of the original (applied) problems is essentially equivalent to the solvability of certain type of FBSDEs, these FBSDEs are often beyond the scope of any existing frameworks, especially when they are outside the Markovian paradigm, where the PDE tool becomes powerless.
-On the other hand, there have been some longstanding problems associated to FBSDEs that remain unsolved.
-Among others, the balance between the regularity of the coefficients and the time duration, as well as the non-degeneracy (of the forward diffusion), is still commonly recognized as the fundamental difficulty, and it is even more so in a general non-Markovian framework.
-Therefore it is becoming increasingly clear that the theory now calls for new insights and ideas that can lead to a better understanding of the problem and hopefully to a unified solution scheme for the general FBSDEs.
+In fact, the balance between the regularity of the coefficients and the time duration, as well as the nondegeneracy (of the forward diffusion), has been a longstanding problem in the FBSDE literature, especially in a general non-Markovian framework.
+It has become increasingly clear that the theory now calls for new insights and ideas that can lead to a better understanding of the problem and hopefully to a unified solution scheme for the general FBSDEs.